jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron/authentication-configuration=<authentication-configuration name>:read-attribute(name=extends)`

 ## syntax of the operation to get the `elytron` `authentication-configuration` `forwarding-mode`
-the type of security identity forwarding to use. a mode of authentication forwarding forwards the principal and credential. a mode of authorization forwards the authorization id, allowing for a different authentication identity. get the `elytron` `authentication-configuration` `forwarding-mode` attribute.
+the type of security identity forwarding to use. a mode of 'authentication' forwarding forwards the principal and credential. a mode of 'authorization' forwards the authorization id, allowing for a different authentication identity. get the `elytron` `authentication-configuration` `forwarding-mode` attribute.
 `/subsystem=elytron/authentication-configuration=<authentication-configuration name>:read-attribute(name=forwarding-mode)`